INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 This specification proposes to relax the implementation of the Coupled Resource by making the linkage to the `<gmd:MD_DataIdentification>` element of the data set metadata an optional feature, just pointing to the URL of the metadata, with or without the additional `#MD_DataIdentification` pointer).

 #### Rationale
-Although ISO 19119:2005 requires that the target of the `<srv:operatesOn>` element (Coupled Resource) is the `#MD_DataIdentification` class of the linked dataset metadata, due to the different existing metadata implementations, this specification proposes to allow a more simple implementation of the Coupled Resource linkage, as stated above.
+Although [ISO 19119:2016] requires that the target of the `<srv:operatesOn>` element (Coupled Resource) is the `#MD_DataIdentification` class of the linked dataset metadata, due to the different existing metadata implementations, this specification proposes to allow a more simple implementation of the Coupled Resource linkage, as stated above.

 #### Changes to the current INSPIRE framework